 The Dietetics Program at the University of Illinois is recognized as one of the top dietetic programs in the nation.
 This program provides a diverse curriculum to meet the standards of education as set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND)*.
 The coursework is challenging as you share class experiences with other majors, including: Chemistry, Molecular and Cellular Biology, Food Science, Hospitality Management, and Business in addition to students in the Graduate Program.
 This Didactic Program in Dietetics (DPD) has a high placement rate for acceptance into Dietetic Internship (DI) programs and first time passage rate in the Registered Dietitian (RD) exam.

 The program combines coursework from both the physical and social-science areas, preparing students to address today's complex nutrition and health issues.
 After graduating, completion of an accredited internship and successful passage of the registration examination for dietitians qualifies the graduate for status as a Registered Dietitian (RD).
 The graduates of the department of Food Science and Human Nutrition at U of I at Urbana-Champaign consistently pass the R. D. exam with rates that are higher than the national average.

-* The DPD is accredited by ACEND of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995 (Phone 1-800-877-1600).
-This means that you have a four year classroom component of learning, culminating in a B.S. degree.
-It must be followed by a dietetic internship (DI, also called a supervised practice experience) in order to qualify you to take the RD exam.
+One must complete an accredited DPD program, which is a four-year classroom curriculum of learning, culminating in a B.S.
+Degree.
+It must be followed by a dietetic internship or supervised practice experience in order to qualify one to take the RD Exam.